Yesterday, a young lady on facebook asked me why there wasn't anything about Romeo and Juliet on my page.

 So, why did Shakespeare choose this story?

-One of his earliest patrons was Henry Wriothesley, 3rd Earl of Southampton.
+One of Shakespeare's earliest patrons was Henry Wriothesley, 3rd Earl of Southampton.
 Southampton was descended from the Dacre family, who were powerful Northern Border lords.

 Southampton was known for his physical beauty and for his interest in the arts, especially plays.
 It would seem natural that Southampton would be drawn to Shakespeare, who by 1595 was the leading playwright in London.